HiPerCoRe/KTT/documentation/ktt_api.md

 This method only affects run of `launchComputation()` method under current configuration.
 This method is useful for iterative kernel launches.

-* `void updateArgumentVector(const size_t argumentId, const void* argumentData)`:
+* `void updateArgumentVector(const size_t argumentId, const void* argumentData, const ArgumentLocation& argumentLocation)`:
 Updates vector argument, which is utilized by currently tuned kernel.
-Preserves number of elements inside the argument.
+Argument location specifies, whether the argument should be updated on host side, device side or both.
 This method only affects run of `launchComputation()` method under current configuration.
 This method is useful for iterative kernel launches.

-* `void updateArgumentVector(const size_t argumentId, const void* argumentData, const size_t numberOfElements)`:
+* `void updateArgumentVector(const size_t argumentId, const void* argumentData, const ArgumentLocation& argumentLocation, const size_t numberOfElements)`:
 Updates vector argument, which is utilized by currently tuned kernel.
 Possibly also modifies number of elements inside the argument.
+Argument location specifies, whether the argument should be updated on host side, device side or both.
 This method only affects run of `launchComputation()` method under current configuration.
 This method is useful for iterative kernel launches.

-* `void setAutomaticArgumentUpdate(const bool flag)`:
-Enables or disables automatic vector argument updates for iterative kernel launches based on provided flag.
-When this functionality is enabled, write-only and read-write arguments will be automatically updated each time `runKernel()` method finishes, using results computed by kernel.
-Automatic argument updates are disabled by default.
-Automatic argument updates work only if argument synchronization for corresponding argument type is enabled.
-This method only affects run of `launchComputation()` method under current configuration.

-* `void setArgumentSynchronization(const bool flag, const ArgumentMemoryType& argumentMemoryType)`:
+* `void synchronizeArgumentVector(const size_t argumentId, const bool downloadToHost)`:
-Enables or disables automatic vector argument synchronization between CPU buffers and compute API device buffers for specified type of kernel arguments.
-Disabling synchronization will improve performance in case the buffers are iteratively updated inside kernel only.
-Otherwise, synchronization should be enabled.
-By default, synchronization is enabled for read-write and write-only arguments and disabled for read-only arguments.
-This method only affects run of `launchComputation()` method under current configuration.
+Synchronizes vector argument between device and host.
+If downloadToHost flag is set to true, argument will be transferred from device to host, otherwise argument will be transferred from host to device.

-* `void updateKernelArguments(const size_t kernelId, const std::vector<size_t>& argumentIds)`:
+* `void setKernelArguments(const size_t kernelId, const std::vector<size_t>& argumentIds)`:
 Sets kernel arguments for specified kernel by providing corresponding argument ids.
 Argument ids must be unique.
 This method only affects run of `launchComputation()` method under current configuration.